vivaria/edisonrul.ing/docs/source/cards/s/super-roboyarou.md

 ### Card Rulings

-●The effect of this card to Special Summon Super Robolady is Spell Speed 1 and can only be activated during your Main Phase 1 or 2.
+*   The effect of this card to Special Summon Super Robolady is Spell Speed 1 and can only be activated during your Main Phase 1 or 2.
-●A Super Robolady Special Summoned by this card’s effect is not considered properly Summoned.
+*   A Super Robolady Special Summoned by this card’s effect is not considered properly Summoned.
 So if it is destroyed, you can't target it with Monster Reborn.